Lavelle, Morgan shine as US women rout Paraguay again, 8-0

 Morgan’s third goal was her finest of the night, a right-footed back-heel off a cross from Smith to make it 6-0 in the 53rd minute.

-Coach Vlatko Andonovski was without Christen Press, who is taking time off to focus on her mental health.
+Andonovski was without Christen Press, who is taking time off to focus on her mental health.
 Alyssa Naeher, Julie Ertz, Sam Mewis and Megan Rapinoe missed the game with injuries.

 The absences presented few problems against Paraguay, which also lost 7-0 to Japan in April in its only other scheduled match after three games against Colombia were canceled because of COVID-19.